 • The Company's Board of Directors responsible for the preparation of the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexure Board's Report, Business Responsibility Corporate Report, Governance and Shareholder's Information, but does not consolidated include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexure Board's Business Report, Responsibility Corporate Report, Governance and Shareholder's Information, but does not include the consolidated financial statements and our auditor's report thereon.